SonarLint for Visual Studio Code

 Check the rules to see what SonarLint can do for you:

-The only thing you need is a Java Runtime (JRE) 8 installed on your computer.
+The only thing you need is a Java Runtime (JRE) 8 or 11 installed on your computer.

 SonarLint should automatically find it but you can also explicitly set the path where the JRE is installed using the 'sonarlint.ls.javaHome' variable in VS Code settings.
 For example:

 You can connect SonarLint to SonarQube >= 6.7 or SonarCloud to benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint then hides in VSCode the issues that are marked as Won’t Fix or False Positive.

 To configure the connection, have a look at SonarLint in default user settings.